All Diamonds Are Not Created Equal

 The Four C’s: Carat, Cut, Clarity, Color

-Clarity is an indication of a diamond's purity.
-When a rough stone is extracted from carbon, deep beneath the earth, tiny traces of natural elements are almost always trapped inside.
-These elements are called inclusions, though sometimes referred to as birthmarks, because they are formed naturally and are unique to each stone.
-Because most inclusions are not visible to the naked eye, a jeweler will use a magnifier known as a loupe to reveal a diamond's inclusions.
+Clarity is an indication of a diamond’s purity.
+When a rough stone is extracted from the carbon deep beneath the earth, tiny traces of natural elements are almost always trapped inside.
+These elements are called inclusions, though sometimes referred to as birthmarks because they are naturally formed and unique to each stone.
+Because most inclusions are not visible to the naked eye, a jeweler will use a magnifier known as a loupe to reveal a diamond’s inclusions.

-Color is the natural body color visible in a diamond and is the one C determined completely by nature, not man.
+Color is the natural body color visible in a diamond and is determined completely by nature, not man.
 As a rule, the closer a diamond is to colorless, the more valuable and beautiful it is.
 Diamond colors appear in a range.
-Color grades D, E and F are considered colorless, making them rare.
-However, even more rare than the colorless are the fancy colored diamonds.
+Color grades D, E, and F, are considered colorless, making them rare.
+However, even rarer than the colorless are the fancy colored diamonds.
 These diamonds are beyond the Gemological Institute of America (GIA) color scale.
-There are well defined colors that include pink, canary yellow, blue and green…highly priced, extremely rare, major showpieces!
+There are well-defined colors: pink, canary yellow, blue and green…highly-priced, scarce, and major showpieces!

 What is fluorescence?

-Fluorescence is the visible light some gemstones emit when they are exposed to invisible ultraviolet (UV) rays.
-In natural diamonds blue is the most common color of fluorescence, but other colors may be visible.
-On a GIA Diamond Grading Report fluorescence refers to the strength, or intensity, of the diamond’s reaction to long-wave UV, which is an essential component of daylight.
-To learn more about diamond fluorescence visit GIA.
+Fluorescence is the visible light some gemstones emit when exposed to invisible ultraviolet (UV) rays.
+In natural diamonds, blue is the most common color of fluorescence, but other colors may be visible.
+On a GIA Diamond Grading Report, fluorescence refers to the strength or intensity of the diamond’s reaction to long-wave UV, an essential component of daylight.
+To learn more about diamond fluorescence, visit GIA.

 Is fluorescence common?

 Yes.
-Of the diamonds submitted to GIA over the past decade, approximately 25% to 35% exhibit some degree of fluorescence.
-However, only 10% of those show strengths of fluorescence that may impact appearance (i.e. strengths noted on laboratory reports as medium, strong or very strong).
+Approximately 25% to 35% exhibit some degree of fluorescence of the diamonds submitted to GIA over the past decade.
+However, only 10% of those show strengths of fluorescence that may impact appearance (i.e., strengths noted on laboratory reports as a medium, strong, or very strong).
 In more than 95% of the diamonds that exhibit fluorescence, the color seen is blue.
-In rare instances, the reaction is yellow, white or another color.
+In rare instances, the reaction is yellow, white, or another color.

 What impact does fluorescence have on the appearance of a diamond?

-GIA studies show that for the overwhelming majority of diamonds, the strength of fluorescence has no widely noticable effect on appearance.
-In many instances observers prefer the appearance of diamonds that have medium to strong fluorescence.
-In rare cases, some diamonds with extremely strong fluorescence may appear hazy or oily; fewer than 0.2% of the fluorescent diamonds sumbitted to GIA exhibit this effect.
+GIA studies show that for the overwhelming majority of diamonds, the strength of fluorescence has no widely noticeable effect on appearance.
+In many instances, observers prefer the appearance of diamonds that have medium to strong fluorescence.
+In rare cases, some diamonds with powerful fluorescence may appear hazy or oily; fewer than 0.2% of the fluorescent diamonds submitted to GIA exhibit this effect.